asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 ])
 ```

-It just this, Mirage will intercept your requests and start answering with the defined answer.
+With just this code Mirage will intercept your requests and start answering with the defined response.

 ## What if I want to do more?